Audi Q8 e-tron: Real-World Efficiency and Thermal Dissipation Review

 Large battery packs have high thermal inertia.
 This means they take a long time to heat up but also a long time to cool down.
 A real-world fact: after a spirited 30-minute drive, the internal cell temperature can remain elevated for over four hours, affecting the efficiency of the subsequent charging cycle.

-Critical Efficiency Leakage and Thermal Bottlenecks
+Thermal Bottlenecks

 The most common mistake owners make is ignoring the "Pre-conditioning" feature.
 Operating a cold battery is like trying to run through honey; the internal resistance is high, and the ions move slowly.
 This leads to excessive "Joule heating," where energy intended for the motors is lost as heat within the cells themselves.